dcbaker/cython/docs/src/userguide/language_basics.rst

 ``MyExtensionType`` without any checking at all.

 To have a cast checked, use the syntax like: ``<MyExtensionType?>x``.
-In this case, Cython will apply a runtime check that raises a ``TypeError`` if ``x`` is not an instance of ``MyExtensionType``.
+In this case, Cython0 will apply a runtime check that raises a ``TypeError`` if ``x`` is not an instance of ``MyExtensionType``.
 This tests for the exact class for builtin types, but allows subclasses for :ref:`extension-types`.